Ardh Satya

-In this acclaimed cop-drama, the protagonist, played by Om Puri, is a policeman struggling with the evils around him and with his own frailties.
-The film also stars Amrish Puri, Smita Patil, Naseeruddin Shah, and Sadashiv Amrapurkar, and features a theme poem by the Marathi writer Dilip Chitre.
-Nihalani was looking for a new actor to play the role of Rama Shetty when writer Tendulkar convinced him to see the play of Amrapurkar.
-It was a Marathi play called "Hands Up".
+In this acclaimed cop-drama, Anant Velankar, played by Om Puri, is a policeman struggling with the evils around him and with his own frailties.
+The film also stars Amrish Puri, Smita Patil, and Sadashiv Amrapurkar, and features a theme poem by the Marathi writer Dilip Chitre.
 The title of the film came from a poem written by Dilip Chitre.

-Ardh Satya won many awards and went on to become a landmark film in Indian film history.
-It is still considered to be one of the best cop films made in India.
-A sequel titled Party was released in 1984.
-The movie was remade in Tamil as Kaaval.